The Element Copper

 Bromine: Cu + Br2 → CuBr2

-Copper usually forms compounds known as copper(II) salts, which are blue-green in color.
+Copper usually forms compounds known as copper(II) salts, which are blue-green in color in solution.
 These salts are also water-soluble and can be poisonous in large amounts.
 Many living organisms have trace amounts of the compounds as essential nutrients.
+The blue color of copper in aqueous solution is due to the formation of the hexaaquacopper(II) ion, Cu(H2O)62+.

 Copper(II) sulfate is an inorganic compound with the formula CuSO4.
 In its pentahydrate form, the compound is a bright blue salt that dissolves in water in an exothermic reaction and decomposes into the anhydrous form before melting.